To secure a rewarding career change to education, you need to discover and efficiently use the critical steps necessary to move forward.

 Ensure your resume positions yourself for a career change to education.

-After you have determined everything relating to the above categories, it is time to complete a resume and application letter package.
+After you have determined everything related to the above categories, you can complete a resume and application letter package.

 By highlighting related education, work experience, skill sets, and personal traits, you will capture the reader’s attention and appeal to the needs of his/her school or district.
 You may also want to write a philosophy of education statement, also called a teaching philosophy – a brief document detailing your beliefs about instruction, classroom environments, helping students, education as a whole, and your teaching goals – as many administrators will ask for one before the interview.